PABX No. 6

 (k) Trunk offering

 A designated extension wishing to transfer an exchange call to another extension may, on making an inquiry call to the extension, find that it is engaged.
-The designated extension may by dialling an extra digit 1 obtain access to the extension to offer the exchange call.
+The designated extension may by dialing an extra digit 1 obtain access to the extension to offer the exchange call.
 During the time that the designated extension is intruding in this way on an established call a 'warn' tone is automatically applied to that call to indicate the intrusion.

 (l) Night service